nachouve/qgis-equicluster-plugin/README.txt

 Plugin Builder Results

-Your plugin isozonification was created in:
+Your plugin equicluster was created in:
-    /home/uve/devel_test/qgis-zonification/isozonification
+    /home/uve/devel_test/qgis-zonification/equicluster

 Your QGIS plugin directory is located at:
     /home/uve/.qgis2/python/plugins